victoropp/victoropp.github.io/_posts/2025-23-05-end-to-end-spam-detection-project.md

 | AUC               | 0.91582       |
 | 95% CI (Accuracy) | [83.99%, 87.61%] |

-These results indicate a well-balanced classifier with strong generalization capability.
+These results indicate a well-balanced classifier with strong generalisation capability.

 ---